the-alpaka/docker_react-resume/README.md

 ## Credits
-All credits to Tabby goes to the devs at [https://github.com/welovedevs/react-ultimate-resume](https://github.com/welovedevs/react-ultimate-resume).
+All credits to react-ultimate-resume goes to the devs at [https://github.com/welovedevs/react-ultimate-resume](https://github.com/welovedevs/react-ultimate-resume).